Surrogacy Laws in Australia

 The Assisted Reproductive Treatment Act 2008, which was passed in 2008, governs surrogacy legislation in Victoria.
 If a person satisfies the requirements listed below, they may enter a surrogacy arrangement:

-- The intended parents and surrogate must both be Victoria residents, with the intended parents being at least 18 years old and the surrogate being at least 25 years old.
+• The intended parents and surrogate must both be Victoria residents, with the intended parents being at least 18 years old and the surrogate being at least 25 years old.

-- The surrogate is not genetically related to the kid, the intended mother is unlikely to become pregnant, the baby or the mother’s life would not be in danger if she carried the pregnancy, and all parties have received counseling.
+• The surrogate is not genetically related to the kid, the intended mother is unlikely to become pregnant, the baby or the mother’s life would not be in danger if she carried the pregnancy, and all parties have received counseling.

-- There must be no commercial intent in the arrangement, and neither party may advertise.
+• There must be no commercial intent in the arrangement, and neither party may advertise.

-Surrogacy laws in Northern Territory
+Laws in the Northern Territory

 Due to a lack of legislation, surrogacy is illegal in the Northern Territory.

 The only recourse available to arranged parents in the event that a birth mother refuses to give up a child to them is to apply for a Parenting Order with the Federal Circuit Court or the Federal Family Court.
-This is a challenging situation to handle, especially when the surrogate mother in Australia has developed a deep bond with him or her and is qualified to raise the child.
+This is a challenging situation to handle, especially when the surrogate has developed a deep bond with him or her and is qualified to raise the child.

 A parenting order may include information on the kid’s residence, which is responsible for raising the child, and other welfare-related matters.
 The best interests of the kid will be taken into consideration while issuing the instructions.